hleb-kastseika/daily-wiki-pic/README.md

 # daily-wiki-pic
-This is a small Python bot which fetches the picture of the day from Belarusian Wikipedia and posts it to Mastodon.
+This is a small Python bot that fetches the picture of the day from Belarusian Wikipedia and posts it to Mastodon.
-It's implemented as a AWS Lambda function which is scheduled to run daily.
+It's implemented as an AWS Lambda function which is scheduled to run daily.
 Also it can be run locally.

 ## Requirements
  - Python 3.12 or higher